Posted in Mental Health Tips, Study Tips & Techniques

 #4 Prepare COMPLETELY

-This is not only an academic battle, which means that if you graduated with honors, you’ll be 100% assured of victory, the same way that those who did not graduate with any award are assured of failure.
+This is not only an academic battle, which means that if you graduate with honors, you’ll be 100% assured of victory, the same way that those who did not graduate with any award are assured of failure.
 Many other important factors play a role in this and they should be addressed accordingly.
-So, prepare yourself ACADEMICALLY, MENTALLY and SPIRITUALLY.
+So, prepare yourself ACADEMICALLY, MENTALLY, and SPIRITUALLY.

 #5 Know your LEARNING STYLE